jsavko/roll-hooks/readme.md

     "alias": "Gamemaster" // id of name of actor or player where roll originated },
-  "messageId": "v8o4nshYe8bhpWEB", // id of the chatMessage where the roll originated "firstRollResult": 16  // The first result of the rolls array }
+  "messageId": "v8o4nshYe8bhpWEB", // id of the chatMessage where the roll originated "firstRollResult": 16,  // The first result of the rolls array
+  flags: {}  // Any flags added by systems
+}
 ```